netdata/netdata/collectors/ebpf.plugin/README.md

 monitor, process, and display different kinds of information.

 By default, this plugin uses the `entry` mode.
-Changing this mode can create significant overhead on your operating system, but also offer important information if you are developing or debugging software.
+Changing this mode can create significant overhead on your operating system, but also offer valuable information if you are developing or debugging software.
 The `load` option accepts the following values: ​

 -   `entry`: This is the default mode.
 In this mode, the eBPF collector only monitors calls for the functions described